markabrahams/node-net-snmp/README.md

  * `version` - Either `snmp.Version1` or `snmp.Version2c`, defaults to
    `snmp.Version1`

+## session.on ("close", callback)

+The `close` event is emitted by the session when the sessions underlying UDP socket is closed.

+No arguments are passed to the callback.

+Before this event is emitted all outstanding requests are cancelled, resulting in the failure of each outstanding request.
+The error passed back through to each request will be an instance of the `Error` class with the errors `message` attribute set to `Socket forcibly closed`.

+The following example prints a message to the console when a sessions underlying UDP socket is closed:

+    session.on ("close", function () {
+        console.log ("socket closed");
+    });

+## session.on ("error", callback)

+The `error` event is emitted by the session when the sessions underlying UDP socket emits an error.

+The following arguments will be passed to the `callback` function:

+ * `error` - An instance of the `Error` class, the exposed `message` attribute will contain a detailed error message.

+The following example prints a message to the console when an error occurs with a sessions underlying UDP socket, the session is then closed:

+    session.on ("error", function (error) {
+        console.log (error.toString ());
+        session.close ();
+    });

+## session.close ()

+The `close()` method closes the sessions underlying UDP socket.
+This will result in the `close` event being emitted by the sessions underlying UDP socket which is passed through to the session, resulting in the session also emitting a `close` event.

+The following example closes a sessions underlying UDP socket:

+    session.close ();

 ## session.get (oids, callback)

 The `get()` method fetches the value for one or more OIDs.